dedoardo/tiled-renderer/docs/REASONS.md

 #### Buffers and Constant Buffers
 Buffers are currently separated from constant buffers as their dynamics are slighly different, and ConstantBuffers are not supposed to be touched outside `camy`.
 This is obviously a general rule for standard applications.

-#### Program and Shaders
-Even though most of the API is very D3D-like.
-Programs are present because reflection in OpenGL works on a program level and thus they are currently grouped.
-RenderItems still take single shaders as parameters.

 #### Logging
 This is the only real part where STL is used.
 There is no point in rewriting overloads for << operators.
 Logging uses std::ostream and a recursive specialized template implementation.
 When logging is disabled no code is generated and STL is not even included.
 There is no real benefit in rewriting this kind of operations.